tirr-c/vbchunguk.me/front/src/main.md

   service
   - [calc], a toy project app which calculates given expression as accurate as possible
+  - <span class="fa fa-lock"></span> bot-vbcirc,
-  - (Private) bot-vbcirc, an IRC bot with various features that work with tiny modules
+  an IRC bot with various features that work with tiny modules
+  - <span class="fa fa-lock"></span> qtunnel,
-  - (Private) qtunnel, snatch and analyze traffic from a game by opening a proxy server
+  snatch and analyze traffic from a game by opening a proxy server
-  - (Private) Seal Defense, a defense game, is built with [Electron]
+  - <span class="fa fa-lock"></span> Seal Defense,
+  a defense game, is built with [Electron]
     * Worked on hit detection, enemy pattern implementation, simple autoplay AI, ...
   - Modern web frontend